Thinking about going to college? You should consider going to Europe! Why? Here are my 10 reasons to study in Europe!

 Reason #3: Easy Travel Between And Within Countries!

-You are probably used to going everywhere by car this isn’t necessary for most of Europe.
+You are probably used to going everywhere by car, but that isn’t necessary for most of Europe.
 With an interrail train pass that can be used in almost all European countries, and flights starting at literally $10, it is easy to visit other countries, and explore all of Europe.

 If you decide to study in London for example, don’t think that you’re limited.
-For example, a train between the city and Paris takes around 4 hours, and a flight is under 1 hour.
-Furthermore, public transport within European countries is generally better and more reliable than in the USA (especially in the cities).
+For example, a train between the city and Paris takes around 3 hours, and a flight is around 1 hour.
+Furthermore, public transport within European countries is generally better and more reliable than in the USA.

 4. Cheaper Living Costs